Omar-Al-Badi/Expo-App-Chatwoot/replit.md

 This is a WhatsApp-integrated chat widget for websites that enables **two-way communication** between customers and business owners.
 The system includes:
 - A web frontend (port 5000) with an embedded chat widget
-- A Node.js backend (port 3001) running whatsapp-web.js for WhatsApp integration
+- A Node.js backend (port 3001) integrated with external Waha (WhatsApp HTTP API) instance
 - **Two-way messaging**: Customers send inquiries via web widget → Business receives on WhatsApp → Business replies in WhatsApp → Customer sees reply in web widget
 - Session-based conversation tracking with unique session tags
 - Real-time message delivery using Server-Sent Events (SSE)
-- Session persistence using LocalAuth strategy for seamless re-authentication
+- Session persistence managed by external Waha instance
 - Business WhatsApp: 96894515755

 # User Preferences